 Small Rectangle: width 2″ (5cm), height 1 1/2″ (4cm)

 Mark the measurements onto the WRONG side of the fabric using a removable pen or chalk.
 Cut out the required size for both the large and small rectangles.

 If you have chosen to work with leather try using a ball point pen to mark the leather.
 We used a silver pen which is typical for use on leather, as the silver will show up on most hide colours.
 As leather is a natural material you must always check the RIGHT side of the leather for marks (such as scars and branding), although we are working from the WRONG side when marking and cutting out, check that you haven’t chosen an area with markings.

 Fold the rectangles in half, position the long edges together.
 Place the RIGHT sides of the fabric or leather together.

 Pin your fabric along the long edge of the rectangle.
 If you are working with leather you do NOT want to pin your fabric.
 Pin holes will leave marks in the leather.
-Use bulldog, binder clips to hold the leather together, or work without pins.
+Use bulldog, binder clips or wonder clips to hold the leather together, or work without pins.

 Fold the small rectangle in half the same as the larger rectangle.
 The long edges should meet with the RIGHT sides together.

 Stitch down the long edge of the large rectangle, 1/4″ (5mm) away from the edge of the fabric.
 Sew using a standard stitch length of 2.5mm.
 Backstitch at either end to secure the stitching.